liherc/jsonresume-theme-kendall/README.md

-#jsonresume-theme-kendall
+#jsonresume-theme-kendall-es

-A theme for JSONResume, that relies on Bootstrap and FontAwesome, added with some personal flair.
+A theme for JSONResume, translated to spanish, that relies on Bootstrap and FontAwesome, added with some personal flair.

 ## Usage